abhishek-ram/pyas2/docs/detailed-guide/index.rst

 ==============

 We have seen how to send a file to the partner with the basic settings.
 Now lets go through each of the components of ``pyAS2`` in greater detail.
-In this section ee will cover topics related to configuration of partners, organizations and certficates; sending messages and MDNs; monitoring messages and MDNs; and usage of the admin commands.
+In this section we will cover topics related to configuration of partners, organizations and certificates; sending messages and MDNs; monitoring messages and MDNs; and usage of the admin commands.

 .. toctree::
     :maxdepth: 2